kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 and prevent malicious operators from censoring or freezing the chain, some amount of data is still required to be posted on a Data Availability (DA) layer to make the Starknet state available, even in the case where the operator suddenly ceases operations.
-Data availability refers to the fact that a user can always reconstruct the state of the rollup by deriving its current state from the data posted by the rollup operator.
+Data availability ensures that users can always reconstruct the state of the rollup by deriving its current state from the data posted by the rollup operator.

 Without this, users would not be able to query an L2 contract's state in case the operator becomes unavailable.
 It provides users the security of knowing that